straup/parallel-flickr/README.md

 Installing parallel-flickr
 --

 _These instructions are incomplete.
 They'll probably work but I have tested them from scratch yet.
-The following assumes you're running on a brand new vanilla Ubuntu machine:_
+The following assumes you're running on a brand new vanilla Ubuntu machine._

-* First, some basic OS-level setup
+* First, some basic OS-level setup:

 	$> sudo apt-get install git-core